photopensieve/photopensieve.github.io/index.md

-Welcome to PhotoPensieve, a blog dedicated to photography and travel.
-The name comes from the Pensieve in Harry Potter, a device for storing and revisiting memories.
-Here, I capture experiences through images and share stories from my travels around the world.
+Welcome to PhotoPensieve, a blog where I capture my travel experiences, with a focus on history and photography.
+The name “PhotoPensieve” is inspired by the magical Pensieve from Harry Potter—a device used to store and revisit memories.
+Similarly, this space serves as my personal repository for cherished moments, captured through my lens and enriched by the tales of my journeys around the globe.

+You can find me on [Instagram](https://www.instagram.com/photopensieve/).